northpolesec/santa/docs/docs/limitations.md

   a hard control.
 It operates at the mount level.
 It cannot block:
    - Directly writing to an unmounted, but attached device

-- Metrics reported by Santa are not currently in a format that is friendly to open source solutions
+- Metrics reported by Santa are not _currently_ in a format that is friendly to open-source solutions